Education grants for Individuals

 →The goal of this NOFO is to support R21 applications for novel theory and methods development that better delineate how genetic and non-genetic factors contribute to complex trait variation across individuals, families, and populations.
 Approaches should be interdisciplinary across the natural and social sciences, account for interdependencies across scales of biological, social, and ecological organization, and make extensive use of theory, simulations, and validation using available large-scale datasets

-GrantCloses 2028-01-28USEducationRuth L. Kirschstein National Research Service Award (NRSA) Individual Senior Fellowship (Parent F33)
+GrantCloses 2027-05-07USEducationRuth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral Fellowship (Parent F31)

-GrantCloses 2028-05-07USEducationMentored Research Scientist Development Award (Parent K01 - Independent Clinical Trial Required)
+GrantCloses 2028-05-07USEducationMentored Patient-Oriented Research Career Development Award (Parent K23 Independent Clinical Trial Not Allowed)

-GrantCloses 2027-05-07USEducationScreening, Brief Intervention and Referral to Treatment or Prevention (SBIRT/P) for alcohol, tobacco, and other drugs (ATOD) use and misuse in adult populations that experience health disparities (R01, Clinical Trial Required)
+GrantCloses 2028-05-07USEducationScreening, Brief Intervention and Referral to Treatment or Prevention (SBIRT/P) for alcohol, tobacco, and other drugs (ATOD) use and misuse in adult populations that experience health disparities (R01, Clinical Trial Required)

 →The Office of Disease Prevention (ODP) and participating National Institutes of Health (NIH) Institutes, Centers, and Offices (ICOs) are issuing this notice of funding opportunity (NOFO) seeking applications to test innovative approaches to implementing SBIRT/P for alcohol, tobacco, and other drugs (ATOD) use and misuse in adult populations that experience health disparities.
 SBIRT/P, (a term used for purposes of this funding announcement), involves screening individuals for risk of ATOD use and misuse, briefly intervening with a conversation about harmful substance use, and referring individuals for treatment or preventive services, as needed.
 Proposed research should include prospective tests of SBIRT/P and should leverage collaborations with healthcare and community partners.
 Specific research interests of participating NIH ICOs are detailed within.